-The DX100 Basic Programming Course is an introductory course to the DX100 Controller and programming of the Motoman DX100 series industrial robots.
-No prior knowledge of robot programming or of the DX100 Controller is required.
+This course is an introduction to programming the DX100 controller.
+No prior knowledge of robot programming or the DX100 controller is required.

-Students receive a copy of the DX100 Basic Programming Training manual which details commands and programming techniques for the Yaskawa Motoman® DX100 Controller.
-Additional handouts are provided relating to specific topics covered in the class.
-Students are urged to take notes, participate in discussions and to bring up specific programming issues.
+Students receive a copy of the DX100 Basic Programming Training Manual which details instructions and programming technique for the Motoman controller.
+Additional handouts relate to specific topics covered in the class.
+Students are urged to take notes, participate in discussions, and to bring up specific programming issues.